LucDomingo/mywebsite/_posts/2023-05-27-power-of-eBPF.md

 #include <linux/ip.h>

 SEC("filter")
-int packet_filter(struct __sk_buff *skb) {
+// The __sk_buff structure represents a network packet in the Linux kernel int packet_filter(struct __sk_buff *skb) {
+    // These lines define pointers to the Ethernet header (ethhdr) and IP header (iphdr) within the packet.
-    struct ethhdr *eth = bpf_hdr_pointer(skb);
+    // The bpf_hdr_pointer function is used to obtain a pointer to the packet data. struct ethhdr *eth = bpf_hdr_pointer(skb);
     struct iphdr *ip = (struct iphdr *)(eth + 1);

     // Filter packets with source IP address 192.168.0.1 if (ip->saddr == htonl(0xC0A80001)) {
-        return XDP_DROP;
+        // XDP_DROP instructs the kernel to drop the packet return XDP_DROP;
     }

-    return XDP_PASS;
+    // XDP_PASS instructs that the packet should be passed through return XDP_PASS;
 }
 </pre>